Azure/az-cgpu-onboarding/README.md

 6. Give us feedback and request features to help shape this VM SKU.

-## Updates
-For existing customers, please note the following changes that have been made to the onboarding flow that may impact your VM configurations:

-**May 6, 2025:**
-For the following Nvidia drivers, there could be attestation failure.
-Customers need to update to driver >= r550.127.05 to mitigate.
-For details check the link [NVIDIA SecureAI Attestation Advisory: HBM3 Resiliency Impact on Driver Versions r550.0-r550.90.12 - NVIDIA Docs](https://docs.nvidia.com/attestation/secureai-advisory-hbm3-resiliency-impact-on-driver-versions-r550-0-r550-90-12/index.html)

-- NV_GPU_DRIVER_GH100_550.54.14
-- NV_GPU_DRIVER_GH100_550.54.15
-- NV_GPU_DRIVER_GH100_550.90.07
-- NV_GPU_DRIVER_GH100_550.90.12
-- NV_GPU_DRIVER_GH100_550.113

-**Dec.
-4, 2024:**
-Unattended-upgrades package has been removed by default in order to avoid potential runtime service interruptions caused by unattended driver and kernel updates.
-This means that patches for security CVEs will not be automatically installed so important security updates must be checked for and installed manually.
-To learn more about this change or re-enable this package, please visit our FAQ page here: [Unattended-Upgrates](Frequently-Asked-Questions.md#q-howccan-i-re-enable-unattended-upgrades?)

 ## Virtual Machine Features

 - Next-generation CPUs: AMD 4th Gen EPYC processors with SEV-SNP technology to meet CPU performance for AI training/inference.